AstroNvim/docs/docs/Recipes/cmp.md

 :::tip

-This table is an override table and the example below shows the defaults we have provided, so by listing only one of thse sources with a priority will make the others just assume the default value.
+This table is an override table and the example below shows the defaults we have provided, so by listing only one of these sources with a priority will make the others just assume the default value.

 :::